 First trail model to boast a carbon-fiber plate, the North Face Flight Vectiv is a fast and versatile road-to-trail running shoe.

-Best deal at: Fleet FeetBuy now
+Best deal at: Fleet FeetBuy at the lowest price

 The North Face Flight Vectiv

 A good lively running shoe that transitions seamlessly from road to semi-technical trailsWith a sleek and rockered design, the Flight VECTIV is the first shoe in a new line of North Face runners.
 First trail shoe to feature carbon-fiber plate, its unique cushioning will surprise many runners, especially from a brand not well-known for footwear.
 Moreover, the VECTIV is unique because it performs as a hybrid, working equally well on roads as on trails.

 Perhaps most notable about the Flight VECTIV is its dual-density foam midsole that gives this model its name.
 This cushioning, combined with a full-length 3D carbon-fiber plate, provides a smooth toe-off and works effortlessly on more technical terrain.
 Runners describe the overall feel of the ride as "flowy" and "synergistic."
 Part of the experience comes from the upper, which has a nice elastic tension that gives a gusseted-tongue-like sensation.
 Its mesh fabric ensures breathability while cradling and supporting the foot.
 Of course, combined with the strong midsole and upper of VECTIV is an equally impressive outsole that rivals many top trail shoes.
 The SurfaceCTRL outsole delivers a solid performance on most trail terrains, despite its lugs' modest profile (3.5 mm).